ppalepu/assignment/README.md

     b) CI/CD maintainance pipeline using jenkins/gitlabCI :

       A webhook on the repository will be implemented as such whenever there is a commit to the master branch this pipeline gets triggered.UI and API code is maintained in this repository .
-Any changes to the code triggers new application docker creation.
+Any changes to the code triggers new application docker creation & deployment.

         stage 1: checkout the code
         stage 2: linter and codecoverage
         stage 3: build
         stage 4: unit testing
-        stage 5: docker image creation
-        stage 6: vulnerability scan
+        stage 5: lambda code zipfile for api , static web pags creation for UI stage 6: vulnerability scan
         stage 7: Integration testing
-        stage 8: image push to nexus
-        stage 9: push to ecr
+        stage 8: Upgrade static site on s3 and api on lambda
-        stage 10: upgrade ecs or ec2 docker-compose stage 11: sanity/smoke tests
+        stage 9: sanity/smoke tests

 **Challenge#2:**